-What in the world tragically happened to the two-year-old identical twin boys in the video above, who apparently developed severe regressive autism right after receiving multiple vaccines at a four-month well-baby visit to their pediatrician?
+What tragically happened to the two-year-old identical twin boys in the video above, who apparently developed severe regressive autism right after receiving multiple vaccines at a four-month well-baby visit to their pediatrician?

 Their parents say, “The shots froze them in time,” and agree their sons’ “lives are destroyed.”